Randomness as Reference: Benchmark Metric for Optimization in Engineering: Conclusion

 The conducted analyses allow for several specific remarks regarding tested optimization methods' performance: \begin{itemize} \item LSHADE is the overall best performing method, followed by CMAES, and to a degree CRS, EFO and PSO. \item The best methods are performing very well across almost all metrics and use cases.
 Therefore it is advised to use three or four excellent methods rather than employ many methods of various specialization in the hope of stumbling onto "the right one". \item Some methods (e.g. STOGO, GWO) appear to have their own niche specializations and as such could possibly contribute in a wider analysis, if affordable. \item While they are generally less competitive against stochastic algorithms in global search tasks, local methods (LBFGSB, NM, MSGD) can sometimes outperform certain global methods in specific optimization scenarios. \end{itemize}

-The developed methodology certainly has some possible shortcomings.
+The proposed methodology certainly has some possible shortcomings.
+Obtaining the reference point $f^-$ depends on the thoroughness of the conducted optimizations and utilized methods, and there is no guarantee of how precisely it is determined, especially for black-box problems.
 It could be argued that using median for tracking convergence is problematic, thus other statistical approaches should be investigated.
-Furthermore, the $\mathbb{G}$-metric becomes unstable when an optimization produces results with $\mathbb{G} < -1$ (i.e. $f > f^+$), albeit this should manifest only on severely degraded optimization procedures.
+Furthermore, the $\mathbb{G}$-metric becomes unstable when an optimization results with $\mathbb{G} < -1$ (i.e. $f > f^+$), albeit this should manifest only on severely degraded optimization procedures.

 There remains the question of the used test suite adequacy.
 IndagoBench25 could hide some prominent biases, or could simply be insufficiently representational for a generic engineering optimization test.
 Future applications of the proposed methodology should provide more information on this.